ga-curriculum/responsive-design-v2/accounting-for-mobile-devices/README.md

 Two approaches can be followed when writing CSS for a website:

 1. Write the starting CSS for a large desktop screen, then apply styling targeting smaller screens as the screen width decreases.
 2. Write the starting CSS for a mobile screen, then apply styling as the width increases.
 This is referred to as mobile-first design.

-Typically a mobile-first approach (#2 above) is preferable for a few reasons:
+Typically, a mobile-first approach (#2 above) is preferable for a few reasons:

 - Mobile-first helps encourage thought about what content is the most important - and ensures we know to prioritize that content.
 Once we know the minimum requirements, we can add additional features for other devices that can handle them.
 - Although not ideal, a design based on small screen width is usable on larger screens.
 However, the reverse is often not the case.
 If necessary, we can rely on just the design for smaller screens, knowing it will cover everything.

 ## The first step to enabling a better experience on mobile